-\emph{Strong coupling limit} ($\beta = 0$): In this limit the curvature of the gauge field $A$ is not penalized, and we can say that the magnetic monopoles are maximally proliferated.
+\emph{Strong coupling (confining) limit} ($\beta = 0$): In this limit the curvature of the gauge field $A$ is not penalized, and we can say that the magnetic monopoles are maximally proliferated.
 If we fix to unitary gauge ($\theta = \text{const}.$), the action becomes $- \kappa \sum_{\ell} \cos(A_{\ell})$, reducing to a set of completely disconnected link variables.
 Thus the system is in a trivial phase for all $\kappa$, and there is no bulk phase transition on this line.
 Strong coupling expansion (in $\beta$) demonstrates that when $\kappa=0$ Wilson loops have an area law, indicating confinement of static charges by a tensionful electric string.
 This confinement extends to positive~$\kappa$, though particle-anti-particle nucleation cuts off the area law of Wilson loops for large loops.
 Confinement may still be observed using the Fredenhagen-Marcu order parameter, however~\cite{fredenhagenConfinementCriterionQCD1986,gregorDiagnosingDeconfinementTopological2011}.

 \emph{Infinite Higgs coupling limit} ($\kappa \to \infty$): In this limit we have the constraint $A = \diff \theta$.
 This implies that the electric charge creation and annihilation operators, \cref{eq:wilson_operator}, act as the identity, and the system can be described as an electric condensate.
 The bulk has no dynamics and is completely frozen, which can be seen by fixing to unitary gauge ($\theta = \text{const}.$), in which $A = 0$ and the Higgs field is frozen.
 There is therefore no bulk phase transition along this line.
 For large but finite $\kappa$ the bulk action can be roughly understood as the proca-type action, \cref{eq:proca}, describing a massive 1-form field, at least for large $\beta$.